RT-LOC/docs/docs/getstarted/basic_positioning_introduction.md

 ## Starterskit & Starters License
 ### Kit
 There are two ways you can get started with our Basic Positioning solution.
-The easiest is by [buying](https://rtloc.com/product/rtls-kit-starter/) the `Starterskit`.
+The easiest is by [buying](https://rtloc.com/product/rtls-kit-starter/) the `Starter kit`.
 This kit consists of all the hardware you need.
 The anchors & tags are preflashed so that you can start using the system right off the bat.
-The kit also includes the `Starters License`.
+The kit also includes the `Starter  License`.
 This license enables you to download, flash and use the latest firmwares on the tags & anchors, as well as use the online portal.

 ### License
 If you have bought the MDEK kit from Decawave however, you don't necessarily need to buy the hardware from us.
 You can use it by buying the `License` alone.
 You will have to flash the nodes yourself.